colbytong/colbytong/README.md

 Currently, I am working as Startup UW's Website Manager updating the webpage.

-Please note: My GitHub profile is limited, as I am not allowed to include many school projects and code from internships due to confidentiality policies.
+Please note: My GitHub profile is quite limited, as I am not allowed to include many school projects and code from internships due to confidentiality policies.
+Please see my personal portfolio linked below to read more about the software projects I have been working on.

 <img src="https://github.com/colbytong/colbytong/blob/main/CSE2%20Banner%20Photo.jpg?raw=true" alt="Awesome README Templates" />